TowerofHanoi/towerofhanoi.github.io/_posts/2017-07-08-Pasticciotto.md

 ```

 Once the VM bytecode is reversed, the partecipant has the knowledge to **decrypt the server's VM data section** using the same algorithm shown above.
-This has to be assembled through a program or a script (check out `assembler.py` in the Pasticciotto's repo!) due to the **opcodes key** changing each time the partecipant connected to the server.
+This has to be assembled through a program or a script (check out [`assembler.py`](https://github.com/peperunas/pasticciotto/blob/master/assembler/assembler.py)) due to the **opcodes key** changing each time the partecipant connected to the server.

 Here is an example of a working decryption algorithm: